 Blackwell’s second book, released in November 2014, is a beautifully illustrated picture book titled The Boy Who Couldn’t Cry Wolf.
 The story revolves around Byron Woodward, a six-year-old werewolf who is self-conscious about his inability to howl.
 The reader follows Byron on his journey to learn how to howl before the full-moon ceremony at the end of the month.

-His newest release, The Missing Alchemist, is the first of two middle grade books the Young Alchemist series.
+His newest release, The Missing Alchemist, is the first of two middle grade fantasy books in the Young Alchemist series.
 The story follows fourteen-year-old alchemy student Craig Pike as he searches for his kidnapped teacher.
-The second and final book in the Young Alchemist series, The Sacred Artifact, is slated to be released in early 2019.
+The second and final book in the Young Alchemist series, The Sacred Artifact, was released in February 2019.

 For more information about Caldric Blackwell’s middle grade books and other writing, visit: https://caldricblackwell.com/books.